Ben & Jerry's supports Vermont workers' unionization drive

 Brisack said they were hopeful Ben & Jerry's would partner with the workers in forming the union.

+“I wouldn’t say that was necessarily (the) intention of management by any means, but it’s definitely a consequence of just working with a younger staff and not knowing how to advocate for them appropriately,” said Rebeka Mendelsohn, 22, a senior at the University of Vermont.

+The Acton, Massachusetts, native likes working at the ice cream shop near where Ben & Jerry's was founded.
+One issue she wants addressed is training to help the staff cope with customers' mental health crises and respond to other critical incidents when managers aren't around.

 The so-called scoopers submitted the petition needed to hold a union election to the National Labor Relations Board on Monday.
-Brisack didn't know how soon an election could be held, but they hoped it would be soon.
+Brisack hoped the election would be held soon.

+Mendelsohn said she would support union efforts at other Ben & Jerry's locations, especially the factory and retail shop in Waterbury, Vermont.

+“I would love to see all Vermont Ben and Jerry’s unionized, if not far beyond that,” she said.
+“I definitely hope that this can be a catalyst event because I think it’s a really logical next step and being like a socially conscious company.”

 Founded in 1978, but currently owned by consumer goods conglomerate Unilever, Ben & Jerry’s has not shied away from social causes.
 While many businesses tread lightly in politics for fear of alienating customers, the ice cream maker, which sells its products across the world, has taken the opposite approach, often espousing progressive causes.